Abishek-Suresh/Abishek-Suresh/README.md

 - 👋 Hi, I’m @Abishek-S
-- 👀 I’m interested in chatbots, machine learning and webscraping
+- 👀 I’m interested in Data analysis and visualization, webscraping.
-- 🌱 I’m currently learning ML and DL
+- 🌱 I’m currently learning SQL, Excel and PowerBI.
-- 💞️ I’m looking to collaborate on cool projects which involves ML and python development
+- 💞️ I’m looking to collaborate on cool projects which involves Data to analyze.
 - 📫 How to reach me : https://www.linkedin.com/in/abishek-s-81001/

 <!---